Top 10 Team Building Problem Solving Activities

 • Create a spider’s web between two trees using duct tape or Nylon cord.

-• Instruct the team members to stand on one side of the spider’s web.
+• Instruct the group members to stand on one side of the spider’s web.

-• Now, team members must travel to the other side of the web without touching it.
+• Now, group members must travel to the other side of the web without touching it.
 They are not allowed to travel over, under, or around it.

 • If somebody touches the web, ask him to go back and restart again.